PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:54:23
+Last updated: 2024-04-02 15:55:26
-Random Quote: Everything that irritates us about others can lead us to an understanding of ourselves. - Carl Jung
+Random Quote: The truth you believe and cling to makes you unavailable to hear anything new. - Pema Chödrön